 „You become responsible, forever, for what you have tamed“wrote A.Saint-Exupéri

 Aili Vint: I enjoy painting the Quiet Sea, because painting a mirror-smooth surface is the most challenging and by far the hardest to do.– Have you tried to put the baby to bed, when he does not want to sleep? - In order to get the Sea to lie down on the canvas, you have to wrestle it for a long time.
-But one fine day I feel that now is the right time and then painting succeeds again with surprising ease – a if someone else was working inside me and making incredible things happen.
+But one fine day I feel that now is the right time and then painting succeeds again with surprising ease – as if someone else was working inside me and making incredible things happen.
 As if the Sea itself was painting my Sea.— I am the Sea! — The Sea is painting me.

-my marine paintings since 1972 —2014
+My marine paintings since 1972 —2014

 010 Shallow Sea 1972 oil on canvas 92 x 115 cm Tartu Art Museum 13-ATD madal meri.jpg